-In countries where equal rights for all citizens are not respected, and democratic institutions are weakened, chamber are rarely strong enough to advocate for policy reforms.
+In countries where equal rights for all citizens are not respected, and democratic institutions are weakened, the chamber is rarely strong enough to advocate for policy reforms.
 Nevertheless, their joint presence is felt at all levels of policy corridors and the recommendations they provide have been acknowledged in building an inclusive reform process.
-In a male dominated society, enabling a marginalized group to advocate for gender focused economic reforms was not an easy task.
+In a male-dominated society, enabling a marginalized group to advocate for gender-focused economic reforms was not an easy task.
 However, by working strategically with our partners with a long-term goal, the opportunities for further interventions slowly unfolded.

 The next level of CIPE’s work begun in 2017, when under CIPE-Pakistan stewardship, our long-standing partner Masooma Sibtain was elected as Vice President at the Federation of Pakistan Chambers of Commerce & Industry.
 Under CIPE’s technical assistance, Sibtain led an extensive campaign to bring together women chambers across Pakistan and other relevant stakeholders to create Pakistan’s first Women National Business Agenda (WNBA).

 The WNBA became the foundational document for gender-focused advocacy in Pakistan between 2017-2019.

 The program took a new leap when CIPE created opportunities for women chamber representatives to dialogue directly with parliamentarians.
 The series of these dialogues was carefully initiated to build the capacity of parliamentarians, including pro-reform women parliamentarians.
 It helped them understand the policy reforms needed to create an enabling regulatory environment for women-owned businesses to prosper.